 What if you want hassle-free music and wireless streaming but you don’t want a fabric-jacketed orb, cylinder or pebble with its own voice and pulsating ring of light on your kitchen worktop?
-What if you want something that just looks like a (whisper it) normal radio but with AirPlay 2 and Chromecast built-in?
+What if you want something that just looks like a (whisper it) normal radio but with Apple AirPlay 2 and Google Chromecast built-in?
 Meet the Tivoli Model One Digital Generation 2.

-It’s been over four years since Tivoli’s inaugural Bluetooth- and wi-fi-connected DAB/FM radio proposition, the original Model One Digital, first stole the hearts of avid wireless devotees (and by wireless here, we do mean radio).
-And its successor, the new Generation 2 update, we have here adds Google Chromecast and Apple AirPlay 2 streaming to the diminutive package.
+It's been four years between the two models.
+Tivoli’s inaugural Bluetooth- and wi-fi-connected DAB/FM radio proposition, the original Model One Digital, first stole the hearts of avid wireless devotees (and by wireless here, we do mean radio).
+And its successor, the new Generation 2 update we have here, adds Google Chromecast and Apple AirPlay 2 streaming to the diminutive package.

 AirPlay 2 and Chromecast – both reliable wireless technologies that easily let you play content from your mobile device through an external speaker – mean that the Tivoli can stream audio from all apps that support them, such as Spotify, Apple Music, Google Play, Tidal and Deezer.
 It also plays ball with Alexa or Google Assistant voice control, too.

 So, it’s basically a wireless streamer?
 Not at all.
 At its core, the Model One Digital Generation 2 remains a wi-fi radio, with DAB+/FM taking the reins and the aforementioned Chromecast, AirPlay 2 and Bluetooth connectivity its valuable passengers.

 At £299 ($350, AU$449), the Gen 2 is just £20 ($50) dearer than the 2017-released Model One Digital.
 On the one hand, then, the addition of a Google Chromecast and Apple AirPlay 2, plus a remote control, has added value to this real-wood product.
-One could argue that the price was steep for a DAB radio to begin with – the Roberts Stream 94i, our current and five-time What Hi-Fi?
-Award winner, launched at a more palatable price tag but can now be found for quite a bit less.
+One could argue that the price was steep for a DAB radio to begin with – the Roberts Stream 94L, our current What Hi-Fi?
+Award winner, is available at a more palatable price tag at just £200.
 So it’s not cheap, then.

 Build and features